scalabli/quo/docs/advanced.rst

 -------------------

 It's possible to provide a function that is used for normalizing tokens.
-Tokens are option names, choice values, or command values.
+Tokens are app names, choice values, or command values.
 This can be used to implement case insensitive apps, for instance.